 huce_intel: 9488 cores of Intel Broadwell, each node has around 128 GB of RAM with 4 GB per core.
 Subject to requeue by huce_intel_priority.

-huce_intel_priority: Overlaps huce_intel and is accessible only to groups with a fairshare score higher than 0.85, the fairshare threshold may change in the future.
+huce_intel_priority: Overlaps huce_intel and is accessible only to groups with a fairshare score higher than 0.85, the fairshare threshold may change in the future based on decisions by the HUCE Cluster Allocation Committee.
 This partition will requeue jobs in huce_intel to make room for jobs submitted to huce_intel_priority.
 Jobs on huce_intel are requeued only if needed, and starting with jobs that are at the lowest fairshare and have run for the least amount of time.

 All nodes are connected by FDR Infiniband.